plone/training/docs/mastering-plone/features.md

 `Placeful Workflow` ships with Plone but needs to be activated via the add-on configuration page.
 Once it is added, a {guilabel}`Policy` option appears in the state menu to allow setting a placeful workflow policy.

-For more information see training "Plone workflow" {doc}`/workflow/placeful-workflow`.
+For more information see training {doc}`training2024:workflow/placeful-workflow`.

 (features-publishing-date-label)=